lgreydev/WeatherSwiftUI/README.md

 # Weather  SwiftUI
 An application for iOS that shows the weather, supports geolocation, there is a choice of cities.
 Asynchronous display of data on one screen.
 Application uses interactive Lottie animations.
 Application uses API Open Weather [openweathermap.org](https://openweathermap.org/api/one-call-api)

+**Application provides the following weather data for any geographical coordinates:**
+- Current weather
+- Minute forecast for 1 hour
+- Hourly forecast for 48 hours
+- Daily forecast for 7 days
+- National weather alerts
+- Historical weather data for the previous 5 days

 ## Technology
 - SwiftUI
 - View Composition